Analysis of a splitting scheme for a class of nonlinear stochastic Schr\"odinger equations: Introduction

-In the present work, we shall analyze a splitting strategy for an efficient time integration of a class of nonlinear stochastic Schr\"odinger equations.
-In a nutshell, the main idea of splitting integrators is to decompose the vector field of the original differential equation in several parts, such that the arising subsystems are exactly (or easily) integrated.
-We refer interested readers to \cite{MR2840298,MR3642447,MR2009376} for details on splitting schemes for ordinary (partial) differential equations.
+In the present work, we shall analyze a splitting strategy for an efficient time integration of a class of nonlinear stochastic Schr\"odinger equations, see Equation~\eqref{sse}.
+In a nutshell, the main idea of splitting integrators is to decompose the vector field of the original evolution equation in several parts, such that the arising subsystems are exactly (or easily) integrated.
+We refer interested readers to \cite{MR2840298,MR3642447,MR2009376} for details on splitting schemes for ordinary and partial differential equations.
+Splitting schemes are also very popular and efficient numerical integrators for stochastic differential equations: we refer the interested reader to the articles \cite{MR1860968,MR2608370,MR3362507,MR3511359,MR3570281,bct21,cv21,MR4422320}, the list of references is not exhaustive.
+For stochastic partial differential equations, splitting schemes have been studied for instance in the following works \cite{m06,MR2646103,MR3021492,MR3119724,MR3617573,MR3607207,MR3736651,MR3912762, MR3839068,MR4019051,MR4132896,MR4263224,MR4278943,MR4400428,bcg22}.
 The splitting scheme considered in this publication is given by equation \eqref{S1}.